OUR OFFICE HOURS

 St. Thomas, U.S. V.I. - Arguably the island with the best shopping and the best beaches.
 Shop duty-free Charlotte Amalie 'til you drop.
 Or dive into the beach scene at beautiful Magens Bay, Coki Point, or Turtle Cove, nesting ground of the endangered hawksbill sea turtle.

-Half Moon Cay, Bahamas - All Bahama Islands are full of tropical wonders and sun-kissed beaches.
-But Half Moon Cay, Holland America Line’s private island in the Bahamas is an absolute stunner.
+Half Moon Cay, Bahamas - All Bahama Islands are full of tropical wonders and sun-kissed beaches; but Half Moon Cay, Holland America Line’s private island in the Bahamas is an absolute stunner.
 When you feel the sugar-white sand on your toes or see its brilliant blue lagoon, you’ll understand why cruise travelers love Half Moon Cay.
 True bucket-list excursions, secluded cabanas, and stunning beaches make it ideal for any type of vacation.

 Our staff can assist you with all your travel arrangements.